ainfanzon/MariaDB_examples/maxscl/failover/README.md

 On all the database servers, execute the following commands on the mysql client tool.
 First check the IP address of the container.
 Then check the __trashme__ database does NOT exist.
 Create the __trashme__ database and validate it was created in all the replicas.

-system hostname -I<br>
+\> system hostname -I<br>
-SHOW DATABASES;<br>
+\> SHOW DATABASES;<br>
 Execute this command in the master __ONLY__:<br>
-> CREATE DATABASE trashme;
+> \> CREATE DATABASE trashme;

-SHOW DATABASES;
+\> SHOW DATABASES;

+Replication is working properly if the __trashme__ database was created in all the replicas.

 <ins>Review MaxScale Configuration</ins>

 Review the configuration settings in the MaxScale configuration file (maxscale.cnf).
-In the server section, check server IP address, ; Monitor; Service Def; listeners top screen restart maxscale
+In the server section, check server IP addresses, review the database monitor, service definition and listeners sections.
+Then restart MaxScale.

 __COMMANDS:__

-cat /etc/maxscale.cnf<br>
+\$ cat /etc/maxscale.cnf<br>
-systemctl restart maxscale<br>
+\$ systemctl restart maxscale<br>
-maxctrl list services<br>
+\$ maxctrl list services<br>

 <ins>Test Automatic Failover</ins>

 On the MaxScale server perform the following steps:

-* In the watch command output, identify the primary server (top right command line window).
+* In the window running the watch command, identify the primary server.
-* Identify the master server.
+* Identify the master server name and IP address.
 * Review the __loop.sh__ script.
->> The first attribute in the select indicates where the read came from
+>> The first attribute in the select statement indicates where the read came from.
->> NOTE: Due to the asynchronous replication an insert might not have been replicated, thus the not found message
+>> NOTE: Due to the asynchronous replication an insert might not have been replicated, thus the not found message would be displayed in red.
-* Validate the IP address in the script matches the IP of the MaxScale server (maxscl)
+* Validate the IP address in the script matches the IP address of the MaxScale server (maxscl)

 __COMMANDS:__